fabianhogger/djangotrial/README.md

-# Django begginer project
+# Django   project

-and other stuff
+and ml stuff